Would you be more likely to plan out your weekly menu if meal planning was easy?

 The last thing a busy woman needs in the evening is to dread having to get dinner on the table.
 Many of us dread it not because we mind the cooking so much – the problem is that figuring out what to cook takes more thought and brain power than we may have left at the end of the day (or was that just me?)
-Planning your meals in advance keeps you from cringing when someone walks through and asks, “What’s for dinner?”
+So here are some tools that make meal planning easy…which will keep you from cringing when someone walks through and asks, “What’s for dinner?”

 This post may contain affiliate links.
 Please see my full disclosure policy for details.